cheomanigua/webdevhugo/content/docs/hugo/index.md

 ## Prerequisites

 Although not required in all cases, [Git](https://git-scm.com/), [Go](https://go.dev/), and [Dart Sass](https://gohugo.io/hugo-pipes/transpile-sass-to-css/#dart-sass) are commonly used when working with Hugo.
+The following two methods to install '**Hugo**' also take care of the necessary dependecies.

+## Methods

+### 1. Prebuilt binaries (preferred, last version)

+Visit the [latest release](https://github.com/gohugoio/hugo/releases/latest) and scroll down to the Assets section.
+If you are using Debian or its derivative distros, follow these steps:

+1. Download the last .deb package
+2. Extract the archive (no need for .deb packages)

+### 2. Repository packages (outdated)

-If you are using Debian or its derivatives, installing **hugo** from the packages repository will install Go and Dart Sass along side hugo:
+If you are using Debian or its derivative distros, installing **hugo** from the packages repository will install Go and Dart Sass along side hugo:

 ```
 $ sudo apt install hugo
 ```

-## Prebuilt binaries

-Visit the [latest release](https://github.com/gohugoio/hugo/releases/latest) and scroll down to the Assets section.
-1. Download the archive for the desired edition, operating system, and architecture
-2. Extract the archive
-3. Move the executable to the desired directory
-4. Add this directory to the PATH environment variable
-5. Verify that you have execute permission on the file

 # Create a site